 Wallingford is a medium-sized town located in the state of Connecticut.
 With a population of 44,326 people and ten constituent neighborhoods, Wallingford is the 21st largest community in Connecticut.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wallingford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wallingford is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Wallingford who work in office and administrative support (14.47%), sales jobs (11.80%), and management occupations (10.50%).
+Unlike some towns, Wallingford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wallingford are a mix of both white- and blue-collar jobs.
+Overall, Wallingford is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Wallingford who work in office and administrative support (12.58%), management occupations (11.41%), and sales jobs (9.42%).

 Also of interest is that Wallingford has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Wallingford citizens is very high relative to the national average among all cities (21.84%): 35.74% of adults in Wallingford have a bachelor's degree or even advanced degree.
+The population of Wallingford is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.74% of adults in Wallingford have a bachelor's degree or even advanced degree.

+Wallingford is a somewhat ethnically-diverse town.
 The people who call Wallingford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wallingford residents report their race to be White, followed by Asian.
-Important ancestries of people in Wallingford include Irish, German, Polish, and English.
+Important ancestries of people in Wallingford include Italian, Irish, German, English, and Polish.

 The most common language spoken in Wallingford is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.